ROCm/rocprofiler-sdk/source/docs/tool_library_overview.md

-# Tool Library
+# Tool library

+The tool library utilizes APIs from `rocprofiler-sdk` and `rocprofiler-register` libraries for profiling and tracing HIP applications.
+This document provides information to help you design a tool by utilizing the `rocprofiler-sdk` and `rocprofiler-register` libraries efficiently.
+The command-line tool `rocprofv3` is also built on `librocprofiler-sdk-tool.so.0.4.0`, which uses these libraries.

-## Rocprofiler and ROCm Runtimes Design
+## ROCm runtimes design

-The ROCm runtimes are now designed to directly communicate with a new library called rocprofiler-register during their initialization.
-This library does cursory checks for whether any tools have indicated they want rocprofiler support via detection of one or more instances of a symbol named `rocprofiler_configure` (which is provided by the tool libraries) and/or the `ROCP_TOOL_LIBRARIES` environment variable.
-This design dramatically improves upon previous designs, which relied solely on a tool racing to set runtime-specific environment variables (e.g., `HSA_TOOLS_LIB`) before the runtime initialization.
+The ROCm runtimes are designed to directly communicate with a helper library named `rocprofiler-register` during initialization.
+This library performs cursory checks to find if a tool requires ROCprofiler-SDK services.
+This detection is based on the presence of one or more instances of `rocprofiler_configure` in the tool or `ROCP_TOOL_LIBRARIES` environment variable.
+This design provides drastic improvement over previous designs, which relied solely on a tool racing to set runtime-specific environment variables like `HSA_TOOLS_LIB` before the runtime initialization.

-## Tool Library Design
+## Tool library design

-When a tool has `rocprofiler_configure` visible in its symbol table, rocprofiler will invoke this function and provide information regarding the version of rocprofiler, which invokes the function, how many tools have already been invoked, and a unique identifier for the tool.
-The tool returns a pointer to a `rocprofiler_tool_configure_result_t` struct, which, if non-null, can provide rocprofiler with the function it should call for tool initialization (i.e., the opportunity for context creation), and a function should call when rocprofiler is finalized, and a pointer to any data that the rocprofiler should provide back to the tool when it calls the initialization and finalization functions.
+When ROCprofiler-SDK detects `rocprofiler_configure` in a tool's symbol table, ROCprofiler-SDK invokes `rocprofiler-configure` with parameters such as ROCprofiler-SDK version that invokes the function, number of tools already invoked, and a unique identifier for the tool.
+The tool returns a pointer to a `rocprofiler_tool_configure_result_t` struct, which, if non-null, provides ROCprofiler-SDK with:
+- Function to be called for tool initialization, which is also the opportunity for context creation.
+- Function to be called when ROCprofiler-SDK is finalized.
+- A pointer to data to be provided to the tool when ROCprofiler-SDK calls the initialization and finalization functions.

-Rocprofiler provides a `rocprofiler/registration.h` header file, which forward declares the `rocprofiler_configure` function with the necessary compiler function attributes to ensure that the symbol is publicly visible.
+ROCprofiler-SDK provides a `rocprofiler-sdk/registration.h` header file, which forward declares the `rocprofiler_configure` function with the necessary compiler function attributes to ensure that the `rocprofiler-configure` symbol is publicly visible.

 ```cpp
 #include <rocprofiler-sdk/registration.h>